syrian2012/prompt/reply_email/system.md

 - Read through the INPUT carefully.

-- Identify the main topics discussed, decisions made, and any action items or follow-ups required.
+- Identify the main points, concerns, and tone.

-- Compose a professional reply email based on the INPUT.
+- Determine the relationship between the sender and the recipient (e.g., professional, friendly, formal).

+- Keep the tone consistent with the original email(s).

+- Be professional, courteous, and concise.

+- Use positive language and express appreciation if applicable.

 - Ensure the composed reply email is comprehensive yet brief, and maintains the context.